Operator network

 Five properties.
 One owner.
 Different jobs.

 Most agencies expand horizontally.
 They add services, then sectors, then geographies, until the positioning blurs.
-The reader cannot place them.
+The buyer cannot place them.
 The buyer cannot evaluate them.
 The work sits in the middle of a wide market with no specific authority anywhere.

 Specialisation is the trust signal.
 Range is the trust risk.
 The network is built around that distinction.
-House view on the network architecture
+House view on the network

 What each one does, and who it serves.